 The Internal Audit Plan summarized below, illustrates the detailed yearly plan estimated to complete the Internal Audit Strategy outlined in the Business Area Risk Assessment and Internal Audit Strategy section of this report.

 The shaded areas denote the internal audits that were performed during the year 2017.
-No internal audits were conducted prior to 2017.
+No internal audits were conducted prior to 2017 or in 2018 or 2019.